cyanomys/cyans-index/src/site/notes/Index/Nova Praxis/Lore Update.md

 ---
-{"dg-publish":true,"dg-path":"Nova Praxis/Lore Update.md","permalink":"/nova-praxis/lore-update/","updated":"2023-10-28T23:21:47.459-04:00"}
+{"dg-publish":true,"dg-path":"Nova Praxis/Lore Update.md","permalink":"/nova-praxis/lore-update/","updated":"2023-10-29T14:13:28.997-04:00"}
 ---

 ## Introduction
 Hi!
 This is Taylre.
 I rewrote parts of the bullet points section from the Nova Praxis book.
 Here it is!
 All the parts under italicized headings are to varying extents rewritten.
 If a section is mostly the same except for a thing here or there I bolded/italicized the new different thing.

+You can find the same stuff commented in the Nova Praxis PDF in the google drive folder.

 ## *Earth Lost It’s Way*
 Most of humanity has left earth behind.